Algorithms for Unipolar and Generalized Split Graphs: Abstract

 \section{Abstract}

-A graph $G=(V,E)$ is a {\it unipolar graph} if there exits a partition $V=V_1 \cup V_2$ such that, $V_1$ is a clique and $V_2$ induces the disjoint union of cliques.
-The complement-closed class of {\it generalized split graphs} are those graphs $G$ such that either $G$ {\it or} the complement of $G$ is unipolar.
+A graph $G=(V,E)$ is a {\it unipolar graph} if there exists a partition $V=V_1 \cup V_2$ such that, $V_1$ is a clique and $V_2$ induces the disjoint union of cliques.
+The complement-closed class of {\it generalized split graphs} contains those graphs $G$ such that either $G$ {\it or} the complement of $G$ is unipolar.
 Generalized split graphs are a large subclass of perfect graphs.
 In fact, it has been shown that almost all $C_5$-free (and hence, almost all perfect graphs) are generalized split graphs.
 In this paper we present a recognition algorithm for unipolar graphs that utilizes a minimal triangulation of the given graph, and produces a partition when one exists.
-Our algorithm has running time O($nm^\prime$), where $m^\prime$ is the number of edges in a minimal triangulation of the given graph.
-Generalized split graphs can recognized via this algorithm in O($nm' + n\OL{m}'$) = O($n^3$) time.
-We give algorithms on unipolar graphs for finding a maximum independent set and a minimum clique cover in O($n+m$) time and for finding a maximum clique and a minimum proper coloring in O($n^{2.5}/\log n$), when a unipolar partition is given.
-These algorithms yield algorithms for the four optimization problems on generalized split graphs that have the same worst-case time bound.
-We also prove that the perfect code problem is NP-Complete for unipolar graphs.
+Our algorithm has running time O($nm+nm_F$), where $m_F$ is the number of edges added in a minimal triangulation of the given graph.
+Generalized split graphs can be recognized via this algorithm in O($n^3$) time.
+We give algorithms on unipolar graphs for finding a maximum independent set and a minimum clique cover in O($n+m$) time and for finding a maximum clique and a minimum proper coloring in O($n^{2.5}/\log n$) time, when a unipolar partition is given.
+These algorithms yield algorithms for the four optimization problems on generalized split graphs that have the same worst-case time bounds.
+We also report that the perfect code problem is NP-Complete for chordal unipolar graphs.

 \textbf{Keywords.} split graph, clique-split graph, unipolar graph, generalized split graph, minimal triangulation, perfect code, efficient dominating set